DormanLab/AmpliCI/README.md

 - `K`: Number of haplotypes selected by AmpliCI.

 - `assignments`: AmpliCI-assigned haplotype by posterior probability for each read in FASTQ-determined input order.
-Haplotypes are numbered 0, 1, ....
+Haplotypes are numbered 0, 1, ..., and match the sequences H0, H1, ... in the output FASTA file of haplotypes.
 NA is output if the read's maximum conditional log likelihood (given the source haplotype) does not exceed a user-defined threshold (option `-ll`; default -100).
+These assignments are not based on alignment of reads to the haplotypes, so some reads, particularly indel errors, may not be assigned (NA).
+See option `-i` for more careful read assignment.

 - `sizes`: Number of reads assigned to each haplotype.